Parasmanithakur/student-instructor-platform/README.md

   npm run dev
     ```

-The frontend will typically run on [http://localhost:3000](http://localhost:3000) and the backend on [http://localhost:5000](http://localhost:5000) by default.
+The frontend will typically run on [http://localhost:5173](http://localhost:5173) and the backend on [http://localhost:5000](http://localhost:5000) by default.

+---

+## Things to Note

+- **Slowness of Response**: The application may experience slow responses due to the use of a free MongoDB tier.
+- **API Keys Security**: Do **not** share your OpenAI or MongoDB keys.
+Exposing these keys can lead to unauthorized usage and potential charges.
+- **OpenAI Usage**: Be aware that excessive API calls to OpenAI may result in additional charges to my account :( .